ColorCookie-dev/horcrux/README.md

 	python manage.py runserver
 	```

   * Then go to localhost:8000/ url in the browser
+  * Don't forget to append the name of the website in the horcrux/settings.py file in the variable ALLOWED\_HOSTS

 ### Some Important files which should not be removed
 	db.sqlite3